-The modern medicine experts don’t really know the direct cause of muscle knots, but it’s assumed that they are caused by a muscle trauma, injury, or sudden over-use of the muscles.
+Modern medicine experts don’t really know the direct cause of muscle knots, but it’s assumed that they are caused by a muscle trauma, injury, or sudden over-use of the muscles.

-How to Know if It’s Really Muscle Knots
+How to Self-Diagnose Back Muscle Knots

 Well, muscle knots can usually be felt under the skin.
 When you press them, the pain gets worse.
-Muscle knots are often swollen (at least a little) and feel very hard when you touch them.
+Muscle knots are often swollen (at least a little) and feel hard when you touch them.

 Are There Alternative for the Medications and Injections?